Gadiguibou/stdrename/README.md

 All files in that directory and all sub directories will then reinclude .py files and ignore .txt files.

+If you'd like to use global ignore patterns specific to stdrename, you can do so by creating an "`ignore`" (notice this one does not start with a ".") in the following location:

+On Windows: `%USERPROFILE%\AppData\Local\stdrename\"`

+On Unix based systems (e.g. MacOS or GNU Linux):

+`$HOME/.config/stdrename/`

+This file follows the same pattern matching principles as other `.gitignore` or `.ignore` files and has a lower precedence than all other sources of ignore rules.

 ## License

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FGadiguibou%2Fstdrename.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FGadiguibou%2Fstdrename?ref=badge_large)